Simple Iptables Blacklist

 $IPT -I OUTPUT -j droplist

-Add each individual IP addresses or address range in CIDR format that you want to block on a new line then save e.g
+Into your blacklist file simply add each individual IP addresses or address range in CIDR format on a new line then save e.g

 220.33.0.123